-If you believe you suffer, or are threatened with, detriment in contravention of the Australian whistleblower laws, you may contact Woolworths' Whistleblower Protection Officer (WPO) on WPOfficer@Woolworths.com.au.
+If you believe you suffer, or are threatened with, detriment in contravention of the Australian whistleblower laws, you may

+- raise a further protected disclosure by following the steps set out above - raise a Speak Up report for this purpose, - contact Woolworths' Whistleblower Protection Officer (WPO) on WPOfficer@Woolworths.com.au.
 The WPO is independent of the investigation process, and equipped to review or escalate your concern.

-- raise a further protected disclosure by following the steps set out above - raise a Speak Up report for this purpose (note, disclosures made to the Speak Up service are not protected disclosures),